Professor of Public Policy

 Click here for my c.v.

+New THIRD EDITION now available!
 In accessible prose for North American undergraduate students, this short text provides a sociological understanding of the causes and consequences of growing middle class inequality, with an abundance of supporting, empirical data.
 The book also addresses what we, as individuals and as a society, can do to put middle class Americans on a sounder footing.